Source & image credits:

 It replaces the old State Highway 3 through the Manawatū Gorge which closed in 2017 due to slips.

-Warren Warbrick (Rangitāne) was one of three artists who worked on the project.
+Tohunga Toi Warren Warbrick (Rangitāne) was one of three artists who worked on the project.

 He said it was good to see his work go from drawings on paper to computer models to finally seeing it become a reality.

-The overarching concept for all the art pieces along the road was 'he aho tangata' - 'the human threads that bind us.'
+The overarching concept for all the art pieces along the road was 'he aho tangata - the human threads that bind us.'

 Warbrick said the metal structure represents a turuturu, or weaving peg, whose 'thread' connects with the roundabout on the other side of the highway near Woodville.